 Everyone else I know are in a group I call the “respectable” evangelicals.
 They generally maintain a low profile in church, though some will lift up their hands while singing worship songs, but not too high, less they feel self-conscious.

 “Respectable” evangelicals are freaked out by “charismania.”
 They have heard of the abuse, ranging from phony faith healers to money-addicted, promoters of the prosperity gospel.
-There is now even this “New Apostolic Reformation,” whereby people think that God is restoring today’s church with real, live apostles, just like in the days of Peter and Paul.
+There is now even this “New Apostolic Reformation,” whereby people think that God is restoring today’s church with real, live apostles, just like in the days of Peter and Paul, bearing all sorts of spiritual authority, that only the real Peter and Paul ever possessed.

 It can be a real mess.